UKSA (maritime charity): About UKSA

 The charity's founder, Noel Lister, was born in 1927.
 After completing his education he went straight into a six-year signing with the Army, where his entrepreneurial spirit was already apparent on a troop ship to Egypt towards the end of WWII when he traded cigarettes and did a “tea round” selling tea to other soldiers too lazy to make their own in the heat.

 Back on home soil, he entered the world of retail by working in a furniture store.
 He was such a strong character the shop owner said he would either end up in prison or turn up one day in a Rolls-Royce.
 Noel knew which path to take, left the business, and four years later, sure enough, he pulled up in his Roller.

 He built up his own furniture business, popularising the concept of a dining room suite by selling tables with matching chairs, and introducing bunk beds to the family home (things that hadn't been widely done before).

-This entrepreneurial spirit and constant re-evaluation of what works best led him to a fortune when his empire grew and he set up furniture giant MFI — launching the concept of shed retailing and out-of-town shopping while essentially inventing the concept of flat pack self-assembly furniture (even hiring out roof racks so customers had no excuse not to buy that very day!)
+He often tried out different tactics, and he eventually founded the furniture retailer MFI.
+It used the concept of shed retailing and out-of-town shopping while using flat pack self-assembly furniture.
+MFI also hired out roof racks intending to appeal more to its customers.

-Noel was a bold adventurer and pretty fearless.
-He campaigned his racing yachts over many years during the time he ran MFI and accumulated a large amount of silverware against top national and international competition in RORC races, Fastnet etc.
+Noel campaigned his racing yachts over many years during the time he ran MFI and accumulated a large amount of silverware against top national and international competition in RORC races, Fastnet etc.

-After an exhilarating and life-changing career as a retail genius he sold MFI for an extraordinary sum of money at the age of 58 and further indulged his passion for sailing, spending a good decade or so sailing around the world with his wife Sylvia on their beloved 103 ft boat, Whirlwind XII.
-He was not at all interested in Mediterranean glamour - his favourite destination was Alaska where he could enjoy being chased by grizzlies.
+After a career as a retail genius he sold MFI for a large sum of money at the age of 58 and further indulged his passion for sailing, spending a good decade or so sailing around the world with his wife Sylvia on their 103 ft boat, Whirlwind XII.
+His favorite destination was Alaska where he could enjoy being chased by grizzlies.